VHDLTool/Sonarqube-Rulechecker-Demo/README.md

 The demo might not be up to date with regard to the origianl repositories.
 Please consult the dedicated release page in Github for the latest version.

+# Demo description
+The demo includes every projects already configured and ready to work.
+## Utilization
+1. download the demo Zip in [the release page](https://github.com/VHDLTool/Sonarqube-Rulechecker-Demo/releases) and unzip it.
+2. You can execute the script in order (1 to 5) on windows and (a to e) on linux:
+   1. Launch sonarqube web server.
+The sonarqube included in the demo is the  orginal Sonarqube with additionnal features:
+      * Add sonar-VHDLRC,sonar-coverage-ghdl and sonar-coverage-modelsim inside the <extensions\plugins\> folder
+      * Configure in sonarqube a new quality profile called VHDL-RC-Example based on builtin VHDL-RC.
+This profile is made by default for new VHDL project.
+The only difference with the builtin profile is that every rules are enables (by default all rules are disables leading to no reporting).
+      * Add a java folder with inlcude openjdk 12 (this avoid JRE version problems for the demo)
+      * Configure Sonarqube to use embedded Openjdk (this is done by editing <\sonarqube-7.9.1\conf\wrapper.conf> file) The server can be launch manually by selecting the right executable in <\sonarqube-7.9.1\bin> folder
+   2. Open Sonarqube.
+The web server can be accessed from any internet browser at the address *http://127.0.0.1:9000*.
+   4. The login and password are *admin/admin*.
+   3. Import plasma example.
+This step moves the terminal to the plasma folder and calls the sonnarqube-RC-scanner.
+This scanner is a modified version of Sonarqube scanner made to include Zamiacad inside a portable eclipse.
+The scan launch Zamiacad-RC in the portable Eclipse and upload everything inside sonarqube server.
+   4. The importation can now be seen inside Sonarqube webpage.
+## Test with a custom project
+Do try an analysis with a custom project do as following:
+* Create a new directory on you computer
+* Put your VHDL files inside this folder
+* create a file called *sonar-project.properties*.
+You can use plasma sonar-project.properties file as example.
+  You  have to change at least *sonar.projectKey* to be unique inside sonarqube and *sonar.sources* to include the relative path to your VHDL files.
+* launch, from the location of your *sonar-project.properties* file (which if the root of your project) the rc-scanner located in *rc-scanner-4.0-3-windows\bin\rc-scanner.bat* (or *rc-scanner-4.0.0.1744-1-linux\bin\rc-scanner*)
+* project should now be visible inside sonarqube

+You can add scm.git or scm.svm plugins inside sonarqube to get benefit or the automatic version management inside Sonarqube.
+With this feature each time you commit new code and scan it , you will see the delta evolution of your project.
+(This could be done manually by changing *sonar.projectVersion* property in *sonar-project.properties* file).

+If you want to include Modelsim code coverage you can include a file called *report.txt.xml* from Modelsim *Tools->Coverage Report->Text "XML format"*.
+This can be changed in Sonarqube Code Coverage configuration.